-As part of obtaining reasonable assurance about whether the Authority's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws (including New Mexico State Auditor Ruling 2.2.2 NMAC), regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the Authority's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

 Hector H. Balderas

 New Mexico State Auditor

 The Office of Management and Budget and

-Lea County Solid Waste Authority Chairman, Board of Commissioners and
+Lea County Solid Waste Authority Chairman, Board of Directors and

 Citizens of Lea County

 Lovington, New Mexico

-This report is intended solely for the information and use of the Board of Commissioners, management, New Mexico State Auditor, the New Mexico Legislature, the New Mexico Department of Finance and Administration, federal awarding agencies and pass-through entities, Lea County, City of Hobbs, City of Lovington, City of Eunice, City of Jal, City of Tatum, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Board of Directors, management, New Mexico State Auditor, the New Mexico Legislature, the New Mexico Department of Finance and Administration, federal awarding agencies and pass-through entities, Lea County, City of Hobbs, City of Lovington, City of Eunice, City of Jal, City of Tatum, and is not intended to be and should not be used by anyone other than these specified parties.

-Hobbs, New Mexico December 1, 2010
+Hobbs, New Mexico November 22, 2011